LionsGamesStudio/Flux/VR_README.md

 ## 🎨 Available VR Components

 ### Core VR
--   `FluxVRManager` - The central hub for the VR rig.
+-   `FluxVRManager`: The central hub for the VR rig.
--   `FluxVRController` - Represents a physical controller.
+-   `FluxVRController`: Represents a physical controller, providing reactive inputs.
--   `FluxVRLocomotion` - Handles player movement.
+-   `FluxVRLocomotion`: Handles player movement (Teleport/Smooth).
--   `FluxVRPlayer` - The "brain" that coordinates systems and handles world interaction.
+-   `FluxVRPlayer`: The "brain" that coordinates systems and handles world interaction.
--   `FluxVRPlayerPrefab` - A factory for building a complete VR rig.
+-   `FluxVRPlayerPrefab`: A factory for building a complete VR rig.

-### VR Interaction
+### VR Interaction Examples
--   `VRInteractableObject` - An example of a simple grabbable object.
+-   `VRInteractableObject`: An example of a simple grabbable object.
--   `VRInteractiveButton` - An example of a physically pressable button.
+-   `VRInteractiveButton`: An example of a physically pressable button.
--   `IVRInteractable` - An interface for creating your own interactable objects.
+-   `IVRInteractable`: An interface for creating your own interactable objects.

 ### VR UI
--   `FluxVRCanvas` - The container for a world-space UI.
+-   `FluxVRCanvas`: The container for a world-space UI.
--   `VRUIInteractor` - The laser pointer component attached to controllers.
+-   `VRUIInteractor`: The laser pointer component attached to controllers.
--   `FluxVRButton` - A UI button with enhanced visual feedback for VR.
+-   `FluxVRButton`: A UI button with enhanced visual feedback for VR.
--   `FluxVRText` - A UI text component with VR-specific features like billboarding.
+-   `FluxVRText`: A UI text component with VR-specific features like billboarding.

 ## 🔗 Integration with Core Framework

 The VR extension is a perfect example of building on top of the core framework:

--   ✅ **Reactive Properties:** All hardware states (tracking, input) are exposed as standard reactive properties, making them accessible to any system, including the Visual Scripting editor.
+-   ✅ **Reactive Properties:** All hardware states (tracking, input) are exposed as standard reactive properties, accessible by any system.
 -   ✅ **Event Bus:** All high-level actions (teleporting, grabbing, UI clicks) are published as standard `FluxEvent`s, allowing any system to listen and react without direct dependencies.
--   ✅ **UI Binding:** VR UI components (`FluxVRText`, etc.) are `FluxUIComponent`s, meaning they work seamlessly with the `[FluxBinding]` system.
+-   ✅ **UI Binding:** VR UI components are `FluxUIComponent`s, meaning they work seamlessly with the automatic `[FluxBinding]` system.

 This creates a powerful, unified development experience, whether you are building for 2D, 3D, or VR.